Complex sentence with subordinate clauses

 These clauses can serve various purposes within the sentence structure.

-One common type is when the subordinate clauses define different parts of the main clause and answer to the same question.
+One common type is when the subordinate clauses define different parts of the main clause and answer the same question.

 The scientist explained (object) that the experiment was successful, (object) that the data supported the hypothesis, and (object) that the conclusions were robust.

-She mentioned (object) that she had completed the project, (object) that she was eager to start the next one, and (object)that she would need additional resources.
+She mentioned (object) that she had completed the project, (object) that she was eager to start the next one, and (object) that she would need additional resources.

-The type of complex sentence involves subordinate clauses that define different parts of the main clause and answer different questions.
+This type of complex sentence involves subordinate clauses that define different parts of the main clause and answer different questions.

 Before the meeting began, (time) she double-checked her notes (reason) so that she wanted to ensure accuracy.